 Another Belfast must see is The Botanic Gardens.
 Home to the Palm House and Tropical Ravine, the Botanic Gardens are journey back to Victorian Belfast.
 Its impressive glass house is one of the earliest examples of the use of curved iron and glass allowing horticulturists to grow exotic plants during the early 1800’s.
 The Palm House contains tropical plants and birds of paradise while the Tropical Ravine has some of the oldest seed plants on view today.
 You can learn about conservation and plant collection through the Palm House’s interactive digital experiences.

 Belfast’s Cathedral Quarter is famous for its bars and restaurants and provides the perfect location to round off your trip to the city.
 Choose from a huge selection of local eateries and pubs and rest your feet after a solid two days of sight-seeing.
 We recommend The Duke of York and The Dirty Onion.

 Where to stay in Belfast City?

 Located close to most Belfast’s main attractions such as the Titanic Belfast Experience, Clayton Hotel Belfast is a four-star luxury hotel that provides the perfect escape from the bustling city for some R&R time.
-Enjoy the swimming pool at the Health Club/, experience dining in Avenue 22 restaurant with its floor to ceiling glass windows and have a great night’s sleep in the top-quality beds in our spacious rooms.
+Experience dining in Avenue 22 restaurant with its floor to ceiling glass windows and have a great night’s sleep in the top-quality beds in our spacious rooms.